deterralba/centrale_optim/dm1/README.md

 This solver requires Python 3 and `numpy`.

-To use the GUI you will need tkinter, the default python GUI library (`sudo apt-get install python3-tk`).
+To use the GUI you will need tkinter, the default python GUI library.
+On debian/Ubuntu: `sudo apt-get install python3-tk`).

-You can use the program without GUI with the flag `-nogui`.
+Note: You can use the program without GUI with the flag `-nogui`.

 ## Use